rust-lang/rustc-dev-guide/src/analysis/well-formed.md

 ### We Don't Need Normalization (Yet)

 [Normalization](../normalization.md) is the process of resolving [type aliases](../normalization.md#aliases) into their underlying type.
 A type alias is considered well-formed if its underlying type is well-formed.
 The underlying type undergoes well-formedness checking at most definition and instantiation sites, but there are exceptions.

+### We (Sometimes) Need Normalization

+There are places where normalization of an [Item](#well-formedness-of-items) happens before its Terms have gone through well-formedness checking.
+This is considered problematic as doing so allows some terms to [bypass term well-formedness checking entirely](https://github.com/rust-lang/rust/issues/100041).

 ### Const Generic Arguments